Opinions May Vary

 I really enjoyed my time with Mars Power Industries… it’s challenging without being overbearing, and charming without being trite or forgettable.
 Each puzzle only takes a few minutes to solve, and you’ll find yourself breaking and going back frequently.

-Category:Comics Movies & Videogames -- posted at: 10:24pm EDT
+Category:Comics Movies & Videogames -- posted at: 10:24pm EST

 Comments[0]